erichilarysmithsr/The-Price-is-Right-Game-Turing/README.md

 # The-Price-is-Right-Game-Turing

-An interactive game that clones "The Price is Right" gameshow using Turing.
+An interactive game that clones "The Price is Right" game show using Turing.